 - Receive a certificate of completion or other documentation

-A certification may need periodic renewal, as HIPAA regulations may change over time.
+Refresher courses are necessary, as HIPAA regulations may change over time.
 It is important for healthcare providers and their staff to stay up-to-date with the latest regulations and compliance requirements to ensure that they are protecting individuals’ health information and maintaining compliance with HIPAA.

-Now’s the Time to Focus on HIPAA Compliance Training
+Now’s the Time to Focus On HIPAA Compliance Training

 HIPAA compliance is a critical requirement for all facilities and their providers in the healthcare industry.
 The implementation of national standards for all electronic healthcare transactions and the increase in electronic data interchange usage have made compliance education and the creation of a formal HIPAA compliance plan more important than ever.